motein/afm_control_nova_script/README.md

 5. AFM will use a polling way to check if 'state_fin' exists.
 Each check will sleep about 0.5 second.
 6. If 'state_fin' exists, delete it.
 7. Do Withdraw and move AFM tip to the next position.
-8. Repeat from the 2nd step until all positions have been operated.
+8. Repeat from the 2nd step until all positions have been handled.

 ## Workflow 2
 0. Do experiment preparation for both AFM and NOVA